WojtekKamilowski/CI_PP1_CDVMR/README.md

 ### User Requirements and Expectations

 - Accessible website.
-- Intutive website wtih a layout allowing to easily navigate through it.
+- Intuitive website with a layout allowing to easily navigate through it.
 - Easy access to useful information.
 - Links and features that function in accordance with their intended purpose.
 - Welcoming visual appearance which follows the principles of responsive design.